GemeenteNijmegen/os-remote-sensing/README.md

 R: Open de REMOTESENSING.Rproj file to start the environment.
 Define the neighbourhood code(s) and municipality name in the neighbourhood.xlsx file.
-You may either use your own color infrared (CIR) aerial photo (must included infrared-band) or extract the region from the main  aerail photo of the Netherlands*.
+You may either use your own color infrared (CIR) aerial photo (must include infrared-band) or extract the area from the main  aerail photo of the Netherlands*.
 You may use tif or ecw as file-format.

 Please verify and adjust settings in '00_init_batch_run.R'

 Run the procedure via '00_init_batch_run.R'